donwatkins/PyStudents4Good/README.md

 All students will receive a PDF copy of [Python for Kids](https://nostarch.com/pythonforkids) and [Teach Your Kids to Code](https://nostarch.com/teachkids).
 All students will have access to a Github respository which contain all learning materials, sample code and other educational materials.

+****
+Unless otherwise specified, everything in this repository is covered by the following licence:

+Creative Commons Attribution-ShareAlike 4.0 International